Dimplegurajala/Dimple-Portfolio-DataAnalysis-Visualization/Mongo DB -1/Readme.md

 # Big Data — MongoDB (Jupyter Notebook)

 This repository contains a Jupyter Notebook that demonstrates how to use **MongoDB** within a big-data context using Python.
 It walks through the process of connecting to a MongoDB database and performing basic data manipulation and analytics.
+ Mention the issue in your README.md or create an ISSUES.md:

+"Note: Current notebook throws an error due to missing MongoDB instance or pymongo."

 ## 📌 Overview